goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this document.
-This appears to be a blog post from MosaicML introducing their MPT-7B model, which was released in May 2023.
-Let me provide a brief high-level summary:

-# MPT-7B: A New Standard for Open-Source, Commercially Usable LLMs

 MosaicML introduced MPT-7B (MosaicML Pretrained Transformer), a 7 billion parameter language model that addresses key limitations in open-source LLMs.
 The model's key features include: